-33. On all inspections, the lead inspector must check whether there have been any safeguarding incidents or allegations since the last inspection that have either been resolved or that are ongoing.
+36. On all inspections, the lead inspector must check whether there have been any safeguarding incidents or allegations since the last inspection that have either been resolved or that are ongoing.
 This should be done early in the inspection, if possible.
-The purpose of this is to establish whether there is any information that could impact on the judgement of the effectiveness of safeguarding or any other aspect of the inspection that needs to be included in the report.
-Of particular relevance are the questions as to:
+This is to establish whether there is any information that could impact on the judgement of the effectiveness of safeguarding or any other aspect of the inspection that needs to be included in the report.
+In particular, inspectors will check:

-- (a) whether the early years setting, school or further education and skills provider has responded in a timely and appropriate way to concerns or allegations - (b) how effectively the early years setting, school or further education and skills provider has worked in partnership with external agencies regarding any concerns.
+- whether the early years setting, school or further education and skills provider has responded in a timely and appropriate way to concerns or allegations - how effectively the early years setting, school or further education and skills provider has worked in partnership with external agencies regarding any concerns